Watch: Maine CDC to deliver 2 p.m. coronavirus press conference

 This story will be updated.

-Another Mainer has died as health officials confirmed 26 more cases of the new coronavirus have been detected in the state.
+Another Mainer has died as health officials reported 38 more cases of the new coronavirus have been detected in the state.

-There have now been 1,462 confirmed and likely coronavirus cases across all of Maine’s counties, according to the Maine Center for Disease Control and Prevention.
-That’s up from 1,436 on Sunday.
+There have now been 1,515 confirmed and likely coronavirus cases across all of Maine’s counties since March, according to the Maine Center for Disease Control and Prevention.
+That’s up from 1,477 on Tuesday.

-A resident of Cumberland County died from the coronavirus, bringing the statewide death toll to 65.
+The latest coronavirus death involved a resident from Cumberland County, bringing the statewide death toll to 66.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]

-So far, 200 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
-Of those, 37 people are currently hospitalized, with 17 in critical care and nine on ventilators, according to the Maine CDC.
+So far, 204 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
+Of those, 41 people are currently hospitalized, with 20 in critical care and seven on ventilators, according to the Maine CDC.

-Meanwhile, another 872 people have fully recovered from the coronavirus, meaning there are 525 active and likely cases in the state.
-That’s up from 511 on Sunday.
+Meanwhile, 943 Mainers have fully recovered from the coronavirus, meaning there are 506 active and likely cases in the state.
+That’s up from 499 on Tuesday.

 A majority of the cases have been in Mainers over age 50, while more cases have been reported in women than men, according to the Maine CDC.